rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

-Those settings has been tested on Funtoo/Gentoo and Arch Linux machines with the latest Xorg & also with the latest kernel 3.6 >
+Those settings has been tested on Funtoo/Gentoo/Arch and Ubuntu Linux machines with the latest Xorg.
+This workaround works with kernel 2.6 and with the latest kernel 3.. & 4.. > current. (nothing has changed - evdev still can't work with this class of devices *and it is May 2015.. :/ ).

 ====================================================================